MicrosoftDocs/learn/learn-pr/azure/design-health-model-mission-critical-workload/includes/2-what-is-health-modeling.md

-Health modeling allows you to maximize reliability for your application.
-It focuses on thorough instrumentation and monitoring, which provides critical insight into your application's health.
-With this insight, you can quickly identify and resolve issues.
+Health modeling allows you to quickly identify and resolve reliability issues in your application.
+It focuses on thorough instrumentation and monitoring, but adds a layer of additional context, which provides critical insight into your application's health.

 ## Problem context